-Project Management Unit Environment Specialist ADB l rojourmanagement em Consultant 7.55 consolidate the monthly reports and submit semi-annual reports to ADB for review. will assist the PMU environmental officer in (i) review and approval of advice/guidance needed to the PMU.
-Corrective actions to be undertaken if needed. contractors' implementation plans such as EMPs/SEMPs, and (ii) monitor the implementation of mitigation measures in the EMPs/SEMPs by contractors.
-The Environment Specialist Consultant will also prepare monthly progress reports including a section on implementation of the mitigation measures and submit to PMU for review.
-Operation Stage leview.
-PMU to conduct monitoring, as specified in the ne environmental monitoring plan of ADB to review semi- EMP.
-NHDCL to monitor the performance e, if required and as specified in annual monitoring plan of EMP. environmental monitoring report PMU to continue submission of semi-annual environmental monitoring report to ADB until ADB issues a Project Completion I Report. and disclose on its website.
+Project Management Unit Environment Specialist Consultant ADB consolidate the monthly reports and submit semi-annual reports to ADB for review.
+Corrective actions to be undertaken if needed. advice/guidance needed to the PMU.
+Operation Stage PMU to conduct monitoring, as specified in the EMP.
+NHDCL to monitor the performance monitoring plan of EMP.
+PMU to continue submission of semi-annual ADB until ADB issues a Project Completion I ADB to review semi- annual environmental monitoring report and disclose on its website.
 ADB to prepare Project Completion Report